 The Commission acknowledges that there are a range of factors that may influence changes in threatened flora population sizes.
-To gauge the effectiveness of the management response to reported declines in condition, updated information on status and more detail on the cause of decline will be necessary.
+It also notes that the KPI required the Department to consider changes in flora populations as identified in regional nature conservation plans and that these plans did not appear to adequately consider the requirements of this KPI.